Australasian Journal of Philosophy

 In recent years the Journal has been publishing only about 7–10% of papers submitted to it.
 About 60–70% of those submissions are rejected with one or fewer referee reports; about 20–25% of submissions are rejected on the basis of two or more referee reports.
 About 10–15% of submissions receive a verdict of (major or minor) revisions.
 The number of submissions that are accepted without a round of revisions is negligible.
 About 2/3 of manuscripts resubmitted after revision are eventually accepted.
 These figures are indicative and not updated in real time.

 Since 2023, the Journal's contract with the publisher requires us to publish between 19–23 items per issue; we normally aim to publish about 12–15 articles and/or discussions (unsolicited contributions), and 6–8 book reviews or other invited contributions per issue.
-We receive more than 700 unsolicited submissions per year.
+We receive more than 700 unsolicited contributions per year.

 Conflicts of Interest